The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 The obelisk at the back of the basilica was moved there in 1587 when Pope Sixtus V had the area around the basilica reworked by his favorite architect Domenico Fontana.

-Egyptian obelisk in the back of santa maria maggioreThe back of Santa Maria Maggiore is as beautiful as the front.
-Here you can see one of two ancient Egyptian obelisks that once stood at the entrance of the mausoleum of Rome's first emperor, Augustus.
+Egyptian obelisk in the back of santa maria maggioreThis is one of two ancient Egyptian obelisks that once stood at the entrance of the Mausoleum of Augustus.

 The simple obelisk made of Egyptian granite originally stood at the entry of the Mausoleum of Augustus.